Feeling trapped, migrants' fears grow in Mexican border city

 Well before dawn Wednesday, a couple of immigration vans pulled up outside a small hotel in Ciudad Acuña with National Guardsmen carrying rifles.
 Soon, shattered glass rained down from a second floor window and a woman screamed.
 Several migrants were led out with their hands secured behind their backs and loaded into a van.

-Inside, an AP journalist found blood — whose was unclear — spattered on the tiled floor of the room in which they had been staying.
+Inside, an AP journalist found blood spattered on the tiled floor of the room in which they had been staying.

+Bodlet Manaasse, 27, was the only migrant not taken from the hotel in the raid.

+“I was sleeping, they knocked on the door and I didn’t open,” he said.
+“The owner opened it, and they told me, ‘you have to go with me’.”

 On Tuesday, Mexico flew the first planeload of migrants from the border city of Piedras Negras — just downstream from Ciudad Acuña — to the southern city of Villahermosa.
 More flights were expected, including to Tapachula, near the Guatemala border.